steveberardi/streamalyzer/README.md

 When you start Streamalyzer (via `make start`), it will start the process of collecting tweets, and for each new tweet it will:

 1. Determine the lat/lon of the tweet (if geo-tagged)
-2. Determine the current temperature in farenheit at that lat/lon, via WeatherAPI
+2. Determine the current temperature in Fahrenheit at that lat/lon, via WeatherAPI
 3. Calcuate the sliding average temperature of the past N tweets that were collected
 4. Output the calculated data (lat/lon, temp, average temp) of the tweet to `stdout`
 5. Output the temperature to a new line in the file `temps.txt`